anton-k/processing-for-haskell/tutorial/FirstSteps.md

 > runhaskell Static.hs
 ~~~

-We have a nice picture of the lonley star.
+We have a nice picture of the lonely star.
 Let's create a planet that spins around our Sun!
 The planet has parameters:

 ~~~Haskell